 In a great case study published on AWeber (and echoed through numerous other tests), a clear picture is painted for what it takes to write a successful subject line — clarity trumps creativity when it comes to open rates.

 While creative and “mysterious” headlines can work well for blog posts (since they create curiosity), people have less patience for mystery in their inbox, and they may even confuse the message for spam.

 Save your creativity for article headlines and keep subject lines obvious and relevant to your subscriber’s interests.

-All of these data points are highly reliant on industry and on your business though, especially for email timing.
+All of these data points are highly reliant on your industry and on your business, though, especially for email timing.